arya45/100-days-of-code/README.md

 ### Day 16: September 26, 2016 | A slice of Python

 * Long day at work and could not get myself to work on the Weather App but I completed a few Python exercises on CodeSchool.
 Bookmarked some other interesting-looking courses

+### Day 17: September 28, 2016 | Python: file handling and exceptions

+* Worked on some Python challenges with CodeSchool, learning about file handling and dealing with errors and exceptions
+* Discovered coolors.co